yanpd01/w-lab/content/authors/4_Assistant_ypd/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Members

+# control the order of authors
+weight: 23
 ---

 吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.